kupehtci/DOCUMENTATION/PHP/PHP - For loops.md

 ### foreach

-One of the best ways to traverse around associative arrays is using a foreach loop.
+One of the best ways to traverse around php associative arrays [[PHP - Arrays]] is using a foreach loop.
 The foreach loop syntax in PHP is:

 ```PHP